blacksonic/nuxtjs-blog/content/articles/add-testing-to-vite.md

 If we run the above script, we get passing shiny green end-to-end test results.

-<content-img src="add-testing-to-vite/cypress-output.png" alt="Cypress Output" class="img-fluid"></content-img>
+<content-img src="add-testing-to-vite/cypress-output.png" alt="Cypress Output"></content-img>

 ### Summary

 Vite is a great development server, but its templates lack testing solutions.
 We have to add them manually.
 Jest and Cypress offer straightforward scenarios to fill in this gap.
 We can also swap them to similar libraries like Mocha, Jasmine, and Puppeteer.
 After this article, I hope the lack of out-of-the-box testing with Vite doesn't hold back anyone from using it.

-If you don't want to set up everything manually, you can use my [Vue 3 Playground](https://github.com/blacksonic/vue-3-playground) as a starter.
+If you don't want to set up everything manually, you can use my [Vue 3 Playground](https://github.com/vuesomedev/vue-3-playground) as a starter.